Bus monitor bullying video: Video of the incident

-Reaction
+Reactions

 After the bullies' identities were revealed, they received many death threats.
 The video prompted an investigation on the part of school officials and local police.
 Klein stated that she would not press charges against the students, partly because of the flood of death threats and criticism aimed at them.
 She also stated she would like an apology and a different bus route.
 When an apology was issued, however, she rejected it as insufficient.

 On June 29, 2012, the Greece Central School District announced that the boys would be suspended from the middle school for one full academic year, and each boy would also be required to complete 50 hours of community service with senior citizens and complete a formal program in bullying prevention.

 On his show Anderson Cooper 360°, CNN anchor Anderson Cooper announced that Southwest Airlines offered to pay for a trip for Klein and nine people of her choice to Walt Disney World for a three-night visit.
 Klein responded, "It does make me feel a whole lot better.
 I appreciated everything.
 I think it's awesome."

 Soon after the video went viral, Max Sidorov, a Ukrainian immigrant living in Toronto who says he had been a victim of bullying as a child, started a campaign at fundraising site Indiegogo with a goal of $5,000, to help give Klein a vacation and posted it to Reddit.
 Within a few days of its creation, the fund had surpassed half a million dollars, and by June 25, over $650,000.
 An Indiegogo spokesperson stated that the website was in touch with Klein, who would receive the money raised by the scheduled end of the fundraiser on July 20, 2012.
 When the campaign ended on July 20, Klein's campaign had received a total of $703,833.
 Klein stated that she planned to use $100,000 of the earnings to establish the Karen Klein Anti-Bullying Foundation, as part of the GiveBack Foundation.

 On July 27, 2012, Klein announced that she planned to retire as a bus monitor, calling it "a tough decision".

-Epilogue
+Aftermath

 In March 2015, two of the four students who appeared in the video with Klein were accused of bullying a special-needs classmate with several other students in a bathroom in the local high school, forcing him to hold his crotch and consume urine out of a toilet.
 When interviewed about the incident, Karen Klein told WHEC, "I don't believe this is happening again".